 - Photos need not be cropped for competition in the same manner in which they appeared in the publication.

 - Captions must be included in the Description field.

 - Contestants are responsible for attending a two-hour group critique session.
 Individual critiques will be provided online.

 - CLICK HERE for the complete rules in the six contests.

-Two fields need to be filled in, the Author and the Description.
+Under the File menu, in File Info, two fields need to be filled in: the Author and the Description.
 The online software will not allow submissions that have blank metadata.